-- Hula hoops or other flow-toys (rechargeable or battery-powered if they glow, and any chargers you may need for them!)
+- Hula hoops or other flow-toys (rechargeable or battery-powered if they glow, and any chargers needed for them)

-- Your homemade totem (make sure it follows the official Totem guidelines)
+- A sweet homemade totem (make sure it follows the official Totem guidelines)

 TIPS FOR THE JOURNEY

 - The best way to get to Electric Forest is on a Shuttle.
-They leave from several major cities, and from Muskegon, Grand Rapids, and Chicago O’Hare Airports.
-You can get free early entry with the shuttle, and camping in the tent-only campground, which means that you don’t have to walk very far to anything!
+Shuttles to The Forest leave from several major cities, and from Muskegon, Grand Rapids, and Chicago O’Hare Airports.
+Shuttle passes come with complimentary Wednesday Early Arrival, and camping in the tent-only campground a very short walk from Main Street and the main festival entrance

-- When you arrive to the gates, your vehicle will be searched.
-Be cooperative and friendly – these search teams are there doing their jobs to ensure a safe festival for everyone!
+- All vehicles will be searched upon arrival Be cooperative and friendly – these search teams are there doing their jobs to ensure a safe festival for everyone!
 They are predominantly looking for glass, fireworks, and weapons.
-Do not bring these things or any of the things in the festival guidelines that are not allowed.
+Do not bring these things or any of the things in the festival guidelines that are not allowed

 TIPS FOR SETTING UP

-- Meet your neighbors, learn their names, where they’re from, and if they’ve been to The Forest before.
-Nothing makes the campgrounds better than good neighbors!
+- Meet the neighbors, learn their names, where they’re from, and if they’ve been to The Forest before.
+Nothing makes the campgrounds better than good neighbors

-- When you leave your camp to explore, all valuables should be locked in your car, and out of sight.
+- When leaving your camp to explore, all valuables should be locked in the car, and out of sight

-- Make one of your first trips from camp to your Neighborhood Pod.
-There you will find information, showers, ice, and more.
-If anyone needs the help of the festival security or medical teams, bring them there, or head to the nearest Neighborhood Pod for assistance.
+- Make a trip to the nearest Neighborhood Pod to find information, showers, ice, and more.
+If anyone needs the help of the festival security or medical teams, bring them to the nearest Neighborhood Pod for assistance

-- Clean your campsite daily, picking up any wayward items and trash.
-Nobody likes a litterbug.
+- Clean your campsite daily, picking up any wayward items and trash